 There’s no better place to celebrate America’s birthday than the nation’s capital.
-During the day, join in the fun of a summertime tradition as the Smithsonian Folklife Festival transforms the National Mall into a global village.
+During the day, join in the fun of a summertime tradition as the Smithsonian Folklife Festival transforms the area between 3rd and 4th Streets NW, just north of the National Museum of the American Indian, into a global village.
 Take part in patriotic programs at the National Archives, the National Cathedral, Mount Vernon and other attractions.
 In the evening, head to the National Mall for a star-studded concert and a spectacular fireworks display, or make plans to watch from a rooftop restaurant.

 Be sure to read the top 10 Things to Do in DC for the Fourth of July.

 On Sunday night, the National Symphony Orchestra dazzles music lovers with a free concert on the West Lawn of the U.S. Capitol.
-Explore fantastic free exhibitions, including A Democracy of Images: Photographs from the Smithsonian American Art Museum at the Smithsonian American Art Museum and catch the final weekend of Real Pirates: The Untold Story of the Whydah from Slave Ship to Pirate Ship at the National Geographic Museum.
+Explore fantastic free exhibitions, including The Artistic Journey of Yasuo Kuniyoshi in its final weekend at the Smithsonian American Art Museum.